swift-server-community/dynamo-db-tables/README.md

 In addition to the `query` operation, there is a more complex API that allows retrieval of multiple rows that have different types.

+This API is most conveniently used in conjunction with an enum annotated with `@PolymorphicOperationReturnType` macro-

 ```swift
 @PolymorphicOperationReturnType
 enum TestPolymorphicOperationReturnType {